Millions on the move as China eyes holiday bounce | Malay Mail

 But this year has added significance, with the crowds filling the concourses pointing to a country rebounding from the outbreak and parading the freedom to travel as a contrast to the rolling lockdowns hitting much of the world.

-“Normally, we would take a family holiday abroad during the Golden Week, but this year we opted for a staycation instead,” said Niu Honglin from Shanghai.
+“Normally, we would take a family holiday abroad... but this year we opted for a staycation instead,” said Niu Honglin from Shanghai.

 Niu booked rooms in a boutique hotel near Shanghai Disneyland but quickly encountered the problem of millions of extra tourists hunting fun at home.